adhang/datasets/README.md

 <br><br>
 This repository was created to ensure that the datasets used in my projects remain available and are not dependent upon unreliable third parties.
 <br><br>
+The dataset description can be found on the `source` link or `.name` file if available.

 # Datasets
 ## Binary Calssification Datasets